-- 1. Loosen the lock nut A - 3.
-Tighten the lock nut A and check the adjustment. - Start the engine and pull the clutch lever in and shift into gear.
-Make sure the engine does not stall and the motorcycle does not creep forward. - Gradually release the clutch lever and open the throttle.
-The motorcycle should move smoothly and accelerate gradually. - If you cannot get the proper adjustment, see you Crossfire dealer or service center.
+- 1. Loosen the lock nut A - 2.
+Move the integral cable adjuster and lock in to place with the adjuster nut B to obtain the specified free-play. - 3.
+Tighten the lock nut A and check the adjustment. - 4.
+Start the engine and pull the clutch lever in and shift into gear.
+Make sure the engine does not stall and the motorcycle does not creep forward. - 5.
+Gradually release the clutch lever and open the throttle.
+The motorcycle should move smoothly and accelerate gradually. - 6.
+If you cannot get the proper adjustment, see you Xmotos dealer or service center.